DSSAT/dssat-pythia-wm/docs/Input_data.md

 ### Other fixed DSSAT inputs and modeling assumptions

 #### Cultivars
-Cultviars selected for these simulations are shown in Table 4 along with the references for each.
+Cultviars selected for these simulations are shown below along with the references for each.

 *Table.
 Crop cultivars used in WM simulations*
 <table>